ArianeMora/scircm/README.md

 # 3) the logFC or test statistic column: here it is 'CpG_Beta_diff'
 filtered_meth_df = filter_methylation_data_by_genes(meth_df, 'ensembl_gene_id', 'padj_meth', 'CpG_Beta_diff')
 ```

+## Manuscript

+If you want to read more about how SiRCle works, please check out our paper: https://www.biorxiv.org/content/10.1101/2022.07.02.498058v1

+Website is available at: https://arianemora-sircle-web-app-ndu996.streamlit.app it is under active development and currently in Beta mode - let us know if you have any issues :)
+Note the website is only for the first bit of the regulatory clustering.

 Now you can run the first version :)

 ## Quick guide on the regulation grouping levels